annotorious/annotorious-v1/readme.md

 ### Functionality
 * *Mask:* Added the ability to insert an image inside a annotation with shapes rect.
-* *ColorMode:* Ability to draw custom shape without make an annotation.
+* *ColorMode:* Added the ability to draw custom shape without make an annotation.
 The drawn pixels coordinate are returned when the mouse is released.
 * *SelectEditor:* Added the ability to use a select inside the editor.
 (Dropdown menu)
 * *CursorAxes:* Added the ability to show cursor axes inside the image.
+* *ArrowMode:* Added the ability to annotate with draw arrow shape.
+(Arrow selector)
 * *ExtraFields:* Added the ability to add many fields to the annotation GUI widget from properties.

 ### Changes